 The rest of the paper is organized as follows.
 Section 2 sets up the game and states our assumptions on priors, payoff-generating processes and strategy spaces.
 Section 3 presents the infinitesimal generator of the process of posterior beliefs.
-Section 4 constructs the unique symmetric Markov perfect equilibrium.
-Section 5 presents extensions of our analysis to two settings with a continuously distributed state of world.
+Section 4 constructs the unique symmetric Markov perfect equilibrium and discusses its properties.
+Section 5 presents extensions of our analysis to two settings with a continuously distributed state of the world.
 Section 6 offers some concluding remarks.